xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

     </li>
 </ul>
 <h2 id="h_01FCZN7TQYJPEDJPZ8KT5GZM8K"><span style="font-weight: 400;">What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </span></h2>
+<p id="docs-internal-guid-347df06c-7fff-1769-ba1c-4fc73fcc9651">Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
-<p><span style="font-weight: 400;"><span id="docs-internal-guid-ea385d71-7fff-fda6-a223-6f853a37dd8b">Just to clarify - if you currently have a Nitro Basic, Nitro Classic, or Server Boosting subscription, you will be eligible to claim this YouTube promotion and your current subscription will be replaced with the 3 month Nitro subscription.</span></span></p>
+<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 month Nitro subscription.<span id="docs-internal-guid-ea385d71-7fff-fda6-a223-6f853a37dd8b"></span></p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>
-<p><span style="font-weight: 400;">At the end of the promotion period, you'll be converted to a paying Nitro subscription at the price of 9.99 per month unless you cancel your subscription. </span></p>
+<p><span style="font-weight: 400;"><span id="docs-internal-guid-91c24aab-7fff-6026-763c-b86758ca6beb">At the end of the promotion period, you'll be converted to a paying Nitro subscription per month unless you cancel your subscription.</span></span></p>
 <h1 id="h_01FCFN0ZS87Z8XQFSYJV5EAWWQ"><span style="font-size: 1.2em; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">How do I share my Code with a Friend?</span></h1>
 <p>If you've had a Nitro subscription previously on your Discord account in the past 12 months and you're unable to redeem the Nitro subscription link, you can share this link with a friend to use instead.</p>
 <p><span id="docs-internal-guid-0a6df7c0-7fff-4b31-840a-9a9fe728e686">After you locate the Discord Nitro benefit in the YouTube Premium Member Hub,, you can copy the promotion link and send it to a friend. </span><strong>We recommend sending the link in a private direct message.</strong></p>